Cloud Grid Designer

 You may create a grid of up to 500 x 500 cells for each design.
 The cells of the grid can be either square or rectangular to correspond to whatever craft you are interested in.
 Multiple display options, such as numbering and mouse position, aid in working with your grid.
 Zoom in and zoom out are available as well as a zoom-full-picture that will size the grid to just-fit the editing window so that the complete design is visible.

 The drawing tools include a pencil and eraser, for free-hand drawing, as well as a line tool, shape tool, fill tools, outline area tool and text tool.
-Line size can be modified from 1 to 10 cells in width, to make drawing on larger grids easier.
+Line size/width can be modified from 1 to 10 cells in width, to make drawing on larger grids easier.
+A Draw Symbols tool has just been added, which will be used to draw symbols relevant to each craft project type on the grid.
 Undo/Redo is unlimited for all drawing tools.

 Figure 1 : Drawing Tools